ApurvaPandita/Credit_Card_Financial_Dashboard/README.md

 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends,enabling stakeholders to monitor and analyze credit card operations effectively.

 **Insights**
-Overall Revenue is 55M
+1.Overall Revenue is 55M
-Total Interest is 8M
+2.Total Interest is 8M
-Male Customers are contributing more in revenue than females Blue and Silver credit card are contributing 94% to the overall transaction white-collar and business are contributing almost 50% to the revenue
+3.Male Customers are contributing more in revenue than females 4.Blue and Silver credit card are contributing 94% to the overall transaction 5.White-collar and business are contributing almost 50% to the revenue